Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Introduction

-is introduced, where $\mathsf{W}$ is another $(\Rd)^k$-valued Brownian motion, see \eqref{eq-21}.
+is introduced, where $\mathsf{W}$ is another $(\Rd)^k$-valued Brownian motion and the drift field is the current velocity $\vv^ \epsilon$ of $\Xe$, see \eqref{eq-21}.
 It is known that this collection of random evolutions obeys the Freidlin-Wentzell large deviation principle when the parameter $\eta$ tends to zero, $ \epsilon$ being fixed,